andya17/andya17.github.io/_pages/gis.md

 Access the map at [this link](https://www.greenneedham.org/blog/tap-map/){:target="_blank" rel="noopener"}.

-Access a blog post published by Green Needham to advertise the map at [this link](https://www.greenneedham.org/blog/2024/09/green-needham-launches-tap-map/).
+Access a blog post published by Green Needham to advertise the map at [this link](https://www.greenneedham.org/blog/2024/09/green-needham-launches-tap-map/){:target="_blank" rel="noopener"}.